shubhamd99/full_android/README.md

 val dashboardViewModel = hiltViewModel<DashboardViewModel>()
 ```

-### Other libraries

-- https://voyager.adriel.cafe/ (Voyager) - A multiplatform navigation library built for, and seamlessly integrated with, Jetpack Compose.

 ## companion

 Kotlin provides a companion keyword that can be used to create static members for a class definition.